AmberWilkie/snack-app/README.md

 * `rails db:create --all`
 * `rails db:migrate --all`
 * `bundle exec cucumber` -> should not error and find no examples
+* (Optional) Create pull request template for Github:
+ - `mkdir .github`
+ - `touch .github/PULL_REQUEST_TEMPLATE.md`
+ - Add:
+    ```
+     PT Story: [paste pivotal tracker link here]

+    Changes proposed in this pull request:

+    [item 1 - replace me] [item 2 - replace me] ... ...
+What I have learned working on this feature: [If you don't put anything here you are doing it wrong!]

+    Screenshots: [If you made some visual changes to the application please upload screenshots here, or remove this section]

+    Ready for review!
+    ```

 ### Bump over to Travis to setup Continuous Integration
 * Visit [Travis-ci.org](http://www.travis-ci.org):